 Great for older boaters regardless of their vessel size, especially if they often travel at night alone or in harsh conditions.
 Also peace of mind for parents whose kids enjoy taking the run-about out to visit with friends in the evenings.

-And let’s face it – things rarely go wrong on a boat when it’s sunny, calm and with lots of help around!
-It’s usually in rough seas, fog, or during the night with limited visibility….when having to open, prepare and remember how to safely fire the flares can be an added pressure, especially if you have kids, dogs or guests onboard.
+And let’s face it – things rarely go wrong on a boat when it’s sunny and calm with lots of help around!
+It’s usually in rough seas or during the night with limited visibility….when having to open, prepare and remember how to safely fire the flares can be an added pressure, especially if you have kids, dogs or guests onboard.
 The Sirius however has a simple push on/off breaker switch.

-Easy to activate, safe to carry and store, extra peace of mind with the locator app – these devices may become quite popular amongst boaters.
+Easy to activate, safe to carry and store, no “disposal” concerns, and extra peace of mind with the locator app – these devices may become quite popular amongst boaters.
 Environmentally their longevity makes them a better choice; I like that they reduce the explosive load onboard which also means a reduction in those harsh pyrotechnic chemicals.
-Although the high price may be a discouragement for some, the safety features will be a definite plus for others.
+Although the up front price may be a discouragement for some, the safety features will be a definite plus for others.
 Transport Canada notes they will be reassessing this program again in 5 years.

 One thought on “New Flare Technology for Canadian Boaters”

 Eliz, Is this what you are going repost?

 Best regards Sandy